 Charlotte Perriand (24 October 1903 – 27 October 1999) was a French architect and designer.
 Her work aimed to create functional living spaces in the belief that better design helps in creating a better society.
 In her article "L'Art de Vivre" from 1981 she states "The extension of the art of dwelling is the art of living — living in harmony with man's deepest drives and with his adopted or fabricated environment."
 Charlotte liked to take her time in a space before starting the design process.
-In Perriand's Autobiography, "Charlotte Perriand- A Life of Creation,"she states "I like being alone when I visit a country or historic site.
-I like being bathed in it's atmosphere, feeling in direct contact with the place without the intrusion of a third party.
+In Perriand's Autobiography, "Charlotte Perriand: A Life of Creation", she states: "I like being alone when I visit a country or historic site.
+I like being bathed in its atmosphere, feeling in direct contact with the place without the intrusion of a third party."
 Her approach to design includes taking in the site and appreciating it for what it is.
-Perriand connected with any site she was working with or just visiting she enjoyed the living things and would reminisce on a site that was presumed dead.
+Perriand felt she connected with any site she was working with or just visiting she enjoyed the living things and would reminisce on a site that was presumed dead.